Reachability Switching Games: Introduction

 \section{Introduction}

-Probabilistic model checking is an important topic in the field of formal verification.
-Like any model checking problem, it asks us to check that a given system satisfies a logical specification.
-In the probabilistic setting, the system itself makes use of probability, either in the form of an explicit use of randomization, or because the system interacts with a randomized environment.
-Probabilistic model checking is now a mature topic, with tools like PRISM~\cite{KNP11} providing an accessible interface to the research that has taken place.

-In this paper, we approach this topic from a different view.
-Prior work has studied \emph{deterministic} random systems, which attempt to replicate the properties of a random system in a deterministic way.
-A \emph{switching system} (also known as a Propp machine) does this by replacing the nodes of a Markov chain with \emph{switching nodes}.
-Each switching node maintains an ordered queue over its outgoing edges.
+A \emph{switching system} (also known as a Propp machine) attempts to replicate the properties of a random system in a deterministic way~\cite{HP10}.
+It does so by replacing the nodes of a Markov chain with \emph{switching nodes}.
+Each switching node maintains a queue over its outgoing edges.
 When the system arrives at the node, it is sent along the first edge in this queue, and that edge is then sent to the back of the queue.
-In this way, the switching node ensures that, after a large number of visits, the system uses each outgoing edge a roughly equal number of times.
-This mimics a Markovian node with a uniform distribution over its outgoing edges, since such a node also ensures a fairness property over its outgoing edges, in expectation.
+In this way, the switching node ensures that, after a large number of visits, each outgoing edge is used a roughly equal number of times.

-There has been much work that studies how well switching systems achieve their goal of simulating a Markov chain, which we will discuss in more detail in the related work section.
-However, in this paper, we study the question \emph{how hard is it to model check switching systems?} We already have a good knowledge about the complexity of model checking Markovian systems, but how does this change when we instead use switching nodes?
+The Propp machine literature has focussed on \emph{many-token} switching systems and has addressed questions such as how well these systems emulate Markov chains.
+Recently, Dohrau et al.~\cite{DGKMW17} initiated the study of \emph{single-token} switching systems and found that the reachability problem raised interesting complexity-theoretic questions.
+Inspired by that work, we study the question \emph{how hard is it to model check single-token switching systems?} A switching node is a simple example of a fair scheduler, and thus it is natural to consider model checking of switching systems.
+We already have a good knowledge about the complexity of model checking Markovian systems, but how does this change when we instead use switching nodes?

-There are good reasons why a designer may want to implement a system using switching nodes.
-Firstly, true randomness is actually quite expensive, requiring specialist hardware to implement.
-Most systems actually use pseudorandom generators as their source of randomness, but these generators add complexity to the system.
-For example, the Mersenne Twister, used as the standard generator in Python, requires an extra 2.5 kilobytes of internal state.
-This complicates the program, and hence makes the model checking task much harder.
-By comparison, a switching system provides a much cheaper implementation, so long as the designer is willing to accept deterministic randomness.
-Another reason why a system designer may use switching nodes is that they naturally satisfy fairness properties.
-In fact, they do this better than random systems, which can only provide fairness in expectation.